 THE ADVISOR NEWSLETTER is published each month by US PILOT FINANCIAL ASSOCIATION, INC., 17738 Preston Rd., Dallas, TX 75252, Telephone (717) 569-8162.
 This newsletter information is designed to provide general information on investing and retirement plans.
 It is sold with the understanding that neither the author nor publisher is engaged in rendering legal, accounting or other professional services.
 If legal or other professional advice is warranted, the services of an appropriate professional should be sought.
 Also, this material cannot be an exhaustive and complete presentation on investing or retirement plans, due to the restrictions on length, etc. While every effort has been made to make the information presented here as complete and accurate as possible, it may contain errors, omissions or information that was accurate as of its publication, but subsequently has become outdated by marketplace or industry changes or conditions, new laws or regulations, or other circumstances.
-Neither author nor publisher accepts any liability for responsibility to any person or entity with respect to any loss or damage alleged to have been caused, directly or indirectly, by the information in THE ADVISOR NEWSLETTER in light of the subscriber is own financial situation and goals.
-The Publisher is not an investment advisor. © Copyright 2000-2017, USPFA, INC, all rights reserved. www.USPFA.org
+Neither author nor publisher accepts any liability for responsibility to any person or entity with respect to any loss or damage alleged to have been caused, directly or indirectly, by the information, ideas, opinions or other content in this newsletter.
+If you do not agree to these terms, you should cease using the information immediately and request a full refund.
+The subscriber must evaluate information in THE ADVISOR NEWSLETTER in light of the subscriber's own financial situation and goals.
+The Publisher is not an investment advisor. © Copyright 2000-2017, USPFA, INC, all rights reserved.